 For investors who want exposure to the country of Brazil in their portfolio, there are a few ways to invest in the region.
-You can consider some emerging market ETFs that include Brazilian companies in their holdings like ADRE, the BLDRS Emerging Markets 50 ADR Index ETF or BRAQ, the Global X Brazil Consumer ETF.
+You can consider some emerging market ETFs that include Brazilian companies in their holdings like the Invesco BLDRS Emerging Markets 50 ADR Index Fund ETF (ADRE).

 List of Brazil ETFs

 - BRF - VanEck Vectors Brazil Small-Cap ETF